European Banking Federation

 13 Oct 2025

-Their ask — Banks want exemption from the Cyber Resilience Act, arguing their sector-specific DORA regulation already covers cybersecurity comprehensively.
+Message — Banks want exemption from the Cyber Resilience Act, arguing their sector-specific DORA regulation already covers cybersecurity comprehensively.
 They seek clarity on AI definitions to exclude basic statistical models like logistic regression.
 They request withdrawing or reassessing the Financial Data Access regulation, calling for voluntary market-driven data sharing instead.123

-How it helps them — This would reduce duplicative compliance obligations and free resources from regulatory compliance tasks.456
+Why — This would reduce duplicative compliance obligations and free resources from regulatory compliance tasks.456

-Who loses — Consumers may face weaker protections if cross-sectoral data sharing remains voluntary without mandatory safeguards.7
+Impact — Consumers may face weaker protections if cross-sectoral data sharing remains voluntary without mandatory safeguards.7

 Meeting with Eric Ducoulombier (Acting Director Financial Stability, Financial Services and Capital Markets Union)